keengkobr/Underbarrel-AHK/README.md

 #Requires AHK V2

-// Automatic / Unlimited Underbarrel Grenade Launcher for MW2 using Autohotkey.
+// Automatic + Unlimited Underbarrel Grenade Launcher for MW2 using Autohotkey.
 Ammount of Grenades you can fire is tied to the size of your magazine.
 Larger magazines mean more grenades.
-Works best on assault rifles, partially works on the few battle rifles with underbarrel GLs.
+Works best on most assault rifles, partially works on the few battle rifles with underbarrel GLs. //

 The raw code is listed.
 The .ahk is also included.